obsproject/obs-studio/CONTRIBUTING.md

 ## Pull Request Review Guidelines

 In general reviews of pull requests are not limited to project members and can be undertaken by contributors and other GitHub users.
-Project members commonly coordinate reviews of pull requests at their own disgression in line with project needs and available bandwidth.
+Project members commonly coordinate reviews of pull requests at their own discretion in line with project needs and available bandwidth.

 To reduce possible friction of the review process, a simple set of rules should be followed: